momeyer/cs50/project1/README.md

 ## Features

 -  Register
 -  Login
 -  Search for books by name, author or ISBN
 -  Write a review
 -  Real-time Goodreads average rate and review count
 -  Json response if made a GET request to `/api/isbn` route
+-  API request to get book covers

 ## Technologies